 The status quo rests on a philosophy of scarcity; the money it lacks; the training not taken; the resources it can’t access.
 This mindset feeds fear; of failure, of retribution, of being out-competed.
 The small group enables us to build from the alternative foundation: abundance.
 Abundance believes what we already need is in the room.
 That there's no need to wait for what we don’t have to arrive first; that we can make meaningful progress with nothing more than who we are today.

 They act as a bridge between the individual and the whole

 The status quo believes change comes from investing at the individual level.
 Whilst this has its place, community transformation also requires a set of activities at the collective level.
-This requires something to act as a bridge between the individual and the whole.
-Social environments where there is a lack of this “intimate in between” end up carrying a range of negative characteristics; everything from a sense of loneliness despite being surrounded by people, to an excessive focus on the self at the expense of the whole.
+People need to exist in more intimately defined concentric structures of belonging if the next level up is a large team.
+They need something to act as a bridge between the individual and the whole.
+Social environments where there is a lack of this intimate in between end up carrying a range of negative characteristics; everything from a sense of loneliness despite being surrounded by people, to an excessive focus on the self at the expense of the whole.